somayehsarirchi/GBM-LUMIERE-Radiomics-Survival/README.md

-The main goal is to build and evaluate parsimonious Cox proportional hazards models using longitudinal FLAIR-derived radiomics features and clinical variables, and to assess time-dependent discrimination and calibration (C-index, Brier score, IBS).This repository accompanies the manuscript ‘Longitudinal FLAIR radiomics and survival in the LUMIERE cohort’ (Sarirchi et al., under review).
+The main goal is to build and evaluate parsimonious Cox proportional hazards models using longitudinal FLAIR-derived radiomics features and clinical variables, and to assess time-dependent discrimination and calibration (C-index, Brier score, IBS).This repository demonstrates an independent outcome-driven survival modeling framework for longitudinal imaging data.

 ---